fumeapp/modeltyper/readme.md

 ];
 ```

-Now our modeltyper output will look like the following:
+Now our ModelTyper output will look like the following:

 ```ts
 const UserRoleEnum = {